Qcent/SoundStreamPython/README.md

     python Qsound.py -n 192.168.0.100 -p 8000 -m 2

 ## Notes
  *Python may not be the ideal language for such an application, the program is only able to capture ~60-88 percent of the sound on my machine and I surmise it is spending the rest of the time compressing and  sending the data.
-I have experimented with sunprocesses, threading and async functions, but all routes have only decreased performance so far.
+I have experimented with subprocesses, threading and async functions, but all routes have only decreased performance so far.
 And as such, I continue to search for a more direct audio capture to socket-write capable architecture

  *Default port is 5000 \
  *Default host is 127.0.0.1 \